bradbell/xrst/test_rst/get_started.rst

 #.
 You should have gotten a warning that none of the input_files commands
    succeeded (during the xrst command).
+   These commands are used to check that all the input files get used.
-   You can fix this by putting the text below in your xrst.toml file and then re-executing the xrst command::
+   You can suppress this check by adding the text below at the end of your xrst.toml file and then re-executing the xrst command::

       [input_files]